sebprest/tin-can-phone/README.md

 node tincanphone.js create-user --user alice
 ```

-This will generate a new public-private key pair for the user "alice" and store the keys in the user's home directory.
+This will generate a new public-private key pair for the user "alice" and store the keys in the current directory.

 ## 📝 License